Water supply and sanitation in Yemen: Rural areas

-In 2000 the majority of rural water systems used some form of cost-recovery, either based on metered water use, or a flat rate.
+By 2000 the majority of rural water systems used some form of cost-recovery, relying either on metered water use, or a flat rate fees.
+Later on, cost recovery in villages deteriorated significantly because of high fuel costs for diesel-powered pumping, pure maintenance, and economic hardship, leaving many local water committees unable to get water without external aid.

 External cooperation

-Prior to the war, the main donors for the water and sanitation sector were the World Bank, the Arab Fund for Economic and Social Development, the German Development Bank KfW, the German Technical Cooperation agency GIZ and the Netherlands.
-Other important donors included Japan, UNDP, DFID and the European Union.
-Since the outbreak of the war, agencies specialized on assistance during conflicts such as UNICEF have gained importance.
+Prior to the 2015 civil war, the assistance for Yemen's water and sanitation sector was mainly long-term development programs, which were funded by international donors, including the World Bank, International Committee of the Red Cross (ICRC), the Arab Fund for Economic and Social Development, Islamic Development Bank, the German Development Bank KfW, the German Technical Cooperation agency GIZ, the Netherlands, Japan, United Kingdom, DFID, and the European Union.
+Following the outbreak of the war and the collapse of state infrastructure and utilities, the international support changed into emergency, humanitarian assistance and crisis aid, with specialized aid agencies such as: UNICEF, UNOPS, and the ICRC providing maintenance of basic water, sanitation, and hygiene (WASH) services.

 UNICEF

-UNICEF and its local partners provide water through trucks, water points and communal water tanks to internally displaced people.
-They also construct emergency latrines and distribute hygiene kits and tablets for water treatment.
-In urban areas, they provide fuel, spare parts and chlorine.
-They also help rehabilitate sewage systems.
-Together with GARWSP it installed 29 rural solar-powered water schemes in 2018.
-A total of 750 Rapid Response Teams intervened in 259 of Yemen's 333 districts whenever cholera cases were suspected by desludging and fixing damaged water and sewage pipes.
-This has significantly reduced the cholera cases in the affected districts.
+As the most important organization of the Water, Sanitation, and Hygiene (WASH) cluster in Yemen, UNICEF and its local partners provide emergency water through trucks, water points and communal water tanks to internally displaced people, emergency latrines and hygiene kits that include chlorine tablets for water purification.
+In urban areas, they provide fuel subsidies, spare parts and water purification chemicals such as chlorine, to provide water and prevent the total collapse of local services.
+They also help maintain sewage systems.
+In partnership with the General Authority for Rural Water Projects (GARWSP), UNICEF has installed multiple rural solar-powered water schemes, to ensure sustainable, low-cost operations.
+Hundreds of Rapid Response Teams, supported by UNICEF, intervened in most of Yemen districts to control suspected cholera outbreaks, by desludging and fixing damaged water and sewage pipes.
+These actions have significantly reduced the cholera cases in the affected districts.

+United Nations Agencies

+In addition to UNICEF's role as WASH cluster lead, other UN agencies manage major infrastructure and water security programs:

+UNOPS

+Executes large-scale fixing of municipal infrastructure, including providing equipment for urban public water wells, health centers, and wastewater facilities with solar systems.

+UNDP

+Leads long-term climate resilience, groundwater monitoring, and agricultural water projects, including the World Bank-backed Improved Water Management and Irrigation for Sustainability and Efficiency (I-WISE) project implemented jointly with UNOPS.